Olivet Nazarene University will offer up to five extracurricular activities per day when students return to campus this fall.

 Olivet Nazarene University will attempt a ‘speed run’ of the semester activities ending the school year prior to Thanksgiving this semester.
 There will be no fall revival, fall break, or homecoming on campus this year.

-Nearly 5,000 students return to Olivet to move student in beginning Friday, August 14th.
-Up to two parents are allowed to accompany students for their move in day.
+Nearly 2,500 students return to Olivet to move students in beginning Friday, August 14th.
+Up to two parents are allowed to accompany students for their move-in day.